The Project Greenlight team has divided evaluation criteria into three assessment gates:

 Assessment 3 is a more detailed evaluation.
 It combines information from your proposal with feedback obtained via a dynamic company pitch session.
 The member will compile this input into a proposal profile, and use it to decide whether to formally launch a project with you.

-Assessment 1 is designed to take approximately 30 days from the date of your submission.
-Assessments 2 and 3 may take up to 90 days total, depending on the complexity of the challenge.
+Assessment 1 will take approximately 30 days from the date of the application deadline.
+Assessments 2 and 3 may take up to 90 days, depending on the complexity of the challenge.
 Members offering open challenges may choose to evaluate proposals on a rolling basis, or group them into quarterly or biannual reviews.
 The Project Greenlight team will regularly email applicants with updates on their proposal.
 All evaluations will be kept strictly confidential.